-The retail banking market is being completely reconfigured .
+The retail banking Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... is being completely reconfigured .
 New players are entering the market and new expectations are awaited.
 Hence, retail banks need to change the way they operate in order to adapt to this transforming market, and maintain their ability to grow.
 Digital transformation is at the core of this challenge, let us see why, how, and where all this will lead.
 This is the first instalment in a series of blog posts in which I will be tackling digital transformation in the banking sector.
 In this piece I will emphasise the importance of the fine-tuning of the banking customer experience and business model changes.
 The aspects linked to the back-office, the impact on jobs, and the internal processes will serve as subjects for future posts.

 The impact of digital on banks and their clients

 With regards to the banking sector, digital is considered a path of natural evolution rather than a path of revolution.
 This is due to the fact that information systems have already played a strategic role in the dematerialisation of banking processes for a long time.
 Nevertheless, retail banks must enrol in this large digital transformation process, to readjust to the new characteristics of the market.
 Such changes are happening in four areas:

 The current model of retail banking is based on a physical network of branches offering a complete panel of banking services.
 This model is outdated because both of its cost and the lack of customer satisfaction it produces.
 Although the resizing retail networks could help reduce operating costs, this would not be sufficient for financial institutions to better comply with new market conditions.